bobbyz3g/Chihiro/README.md

 ## Introduction

 Chihiro is a simple search engine demo.
-It show you how to build a search engine website by using Django, Flask and ElasticSearch.
+It show you how to build a search engine website by using Scrapy, Django and ElasticSearch.

 Chihiro consists of ChihiroSearch and ChihiroSpider.